jessbudd/portfolio-site/src/site/speaking.md

 ---
 title: Speaking
 layout: layouts/base.njk
-subtitle: Topics - HTML, CSS, front-end development, digital accessibility, digital project management, web design, community organisation, learning
+subtitle: Topics - HTML, CSS, front-end web development, digital accessibility, agile project management, web design, community organisation, learning
 meta: Jess Budd is UI developer, web accessibility consultant and digital producer available to speak at your next tech event.
 ---
 <div class="container__blog">
   <h1>{{title}}</h1>
   {%- if subtitle %}<p class="subtitle">{{ subtitle | safe }}</p>{% endif %}

-<h2 class="h3">Talks</h2>
+<h2>Available talks</h2>

-<h3 class="h4">Designing & Developing Accessible Web Forms: Pitfalls to avoid</h3>
+<h3 >Designing & Developing Accessible Web Forms: Pitfalls to avoid</h3>

 Every meaningful interaction on the web is achieved with a form of some kind - letting users sign up to your service, contact you via your website, buy your product, and so on.
 Although creating a form can be as simple as adding text boxes and radio buttons, ensuring your form meets accessibility guidelines and can be used by people with disabilities requires a little more thought.

-In this talk, I'll discuss how to avoid common pitfalls when designing and developing accessible forms for your website.
+In this talk, I'll discuss how to avoid common pitfalls when designing and developing forms for your website.
 We'll cover why you need labels, how to prevent users from making mistakes and how to help your users complete your form with ease.

-<h2 class="h3">Bios for publication</h2>
+<h2>Bios for publication</h2>

 <h3 class="h4">Short:</h3>